 Imagine putting a Cycle to Work scheme in place to find it only covers London – and the majority of your workforce is in Manchester.
 It sounds unbelievable, yet I’ve seen this happen.
 The response from their employees was not one of love, that’s for sure.

 Plus, we’ve added an online option via tredz.co.uk.
-Having a national reach is important because it gives you the flexibility and confidence that no matter where your employees’ find themselves, they’ll be able to get a bike, equipment, or both.
+Having a national reach is important because it gives you the flexibility and confidence that no matter where your employees’ find themselves, they’ll be able to get a bike, equipment, or both through Cycle to Work technology.
 It’s the perfect way to engage your entire workforce without having to compromise and upsetting the smaller percentage who lose out.

 Do … shout about added extras